cloudmesh-community/hid-sp18-705/project-code/README.md

 # Demo of BigchainDB's Role-Based Access Control Extension

+:o: it is unclear what code you developed

 The BigchainDB repository has been added here as a submodule.
 When cloning the repository, include the `--recursive` switch to ensure that the submodule contents are cloned as well, or run `git submodule update --init